Chinqua-Penn Walking Trail

 The environment surrounding the trail is home to many kinds of wildlife: creatures who live in or around the water, in the wooded areas, up and in the trees, and underground.
 They raise families here, forage for food, and co-exist with one another in a complex ecosystem.
 We have to remind ourselves that we are guests in their homes.
 We have the privilege of watching or hearing them on our visits, but it would be rude - and at times deadly - to disturb them or their habitats.
 Best for us not to touch or even feed them - just marvel at their resilience!
-Photos by longtime trail and wildlife photographer Lynn Monsees Carter, unless otherwise noted.
+Photos below by longtime trail and wildlife photographer Lynn Monsees Carter, unless otherwise noted.

 Pollinators